 Properties of Inconel Material

 Inconel is characterized by its ability to withstand very high temperatures.
 Inconel alloy maintains excellent strength even at elevated temperatures.
-A thick and stable protective oxide layer is formed when heated that provides excellent corrosion resistance even at high temperatures.
+A thick and stable protective oxide layer is formed when heated which provides excellent corrosion resistance even at high temperatures.
 For very high-temperature applications when steel material succumbs to creep, Inconel material is an ideal choice.

 The main reason for Inconel’s very high-temperature resistance is due to the formation of an intermetallic compound Ni3Nb in the gamma double prime (ɣ’’) phase.
 This intermetallic phase acting as a ‘glue’ on the grain boundaries, prevents the grains from increasing in size when heated to high temperatures.
 Gamma prime forms small cubic crystals that inhibit slip and creep effectively at elevated temperatures.